jardimViniciusC/BioNetStat/README.md

 # BioNetStat

-##BioNetStat

-Package to perform network analysis.
+### Package to perform network analysis.
 BioNetStat is able to compare two or more correlation networks.

 Authors: Jardim, V., Santos, S., Fujita, A., Buckeridge, S. (2018).
 BioNetStat: A tool for biological network analysis.